 - Trim the edges as needed.

-- Allow child to write his/her name with dry-erase crayons or markers (as age appropriate).
+- Allow your child to write his/her name with dry-erase crayons or markers (as age appropriate).

 - Use a napkin, paper towel, or similar to wipe off and reuse again and again.